 When evaluating your options, it's important to consider your specific needs, budget, and requirements.

 With the right approach, making the switch can be a smooth transition.
-And getting the critical decision on software choice correct will result in faster implementations, wider user adoption, and greater overall productivity and flexibility leading to better results for your company.
+And getting the critical decision on application choice correct will result in faster implementations, wider user adoption, and greater overall productivity and flexibility leading to better results for your company.